WallLabs/CodeForDotNet/Source/Dependencies/Documentation/Code for Windows Release Notes.md

 # Code for Windows - Release Notes

+## Version 1.0.1912.25### (2019.12.25)
+* Replace CodeMaid with EditorConfig support for code styles and clean-up (requires "Code Cleanup on Save" Visual Studio extension).

 ## Version 1.0.1904.16### (2019.04.15)
 * Add CodeMaid and EditorConfig files to solution and to build as useful template for other solutions.